 We have had a very exciting year working towards our Eco-Schools Green Flag award.
-In March we held our first Eco Committee meeting on zoom, and have had regular meetings since.
+In March 2021 we held our first Eco Committee meeting on zoom, and have had regular meetings since, at both school sites.
 Our Eco Student Representatives voted for the name "World Warriors" and have done a great job of leading our school community on our journey towards a sustainable lifestyle.

 The topics chosen for our Beaver Road Action Plan are biodiversity, energy and marine.

-We celebrated Earth Day in April, by wearing green, and raised £420 to spend on our sustainable gardens.
-On Earth day, one of our Reception children asked if we could also celebrate Ocean Day.
-The World Warriors thought this was a great idea, and we all wore blue on ocean day, and made donations to Sealifetrust.org.
-We raised £480!!
-We also made it a day for creating art works and objects out of recycled materials, in an effort to prevent some waste from entering our oceans, and to raise awareness of how our actions can affect marine life.
+On Earth Day 2021 we raised £420 to spend on our sustainable garden, and on Ocean Day 2021 we raised £480, which we donated to sealifetrust.org.
+We also made this a day for creating art works and objects out of recycled materials, in an effort to prevent some waste from entering our oceans, and to raise awareness of how our actions can affect marine life.
 We enjoyed sharing our creations with one another in a whole school zoom assembly.

-Our sustainable gardens are evolving nicely, and we have even harvested lettuce, potatoes, carrots, corn and tomatoes.
+Our sustainable garden is evolving nicely, and we have even harvested lettuce, potatoes, carrots, corn and tomatoes.
 We have built a bug hotel, and have many happy customers.

 In November 2021 we took part in "switch off fortnight" and the World Warriors enjoyed informing the rest of the school how we could change our behaviour to save energy.
 They monitored the energy meters, and made stickers to remind people to switch things off.